MASangys/wikipedia.zh/Page/模块:WikidataIB.md

 -----

-\-- getQid returns the qid, if supplied -- failing that, the Wikidata entity ID of the "category's main topic (P301)", if it exists -- failing that, the Wikidata entity ID asociated with the curent page, if it exists -- otherwise, nothing
+\-- getQid returns the qid, if supplied -- failing that, the Wikidata entity ID of the "category's main topic (P301)", if it exists -- failing that, the Wikidata entity ID associated with the current page, if it exists -- otherwise, nothing

 -----